-Author Notes: I broke my usual wait-until-it’s-in-season-locally rule to put this one together.
-Last week, I got to my Asian farmer's market early enough to get some green shiso which, I've learned the hard way, sells out quickly.
-As I was sniffing a torn leaf, I remembered an apple slaw I made last winter with Thai basil.
+I found inspiration for this at our Asian farmer's market where, if you get there early enough, you can get just picked green shiso.
+As I was sniffing a torn leaf, I remembered an apple slaw I'd made with Thai basil.
 Thinking that perhaps the green shiso, which has almost a cinnamon flavor, would also do well with apples, I tested it by creating this crunchy salad.
 To my delight, it works!
 This takes almost no time to put together, but should be made an hour or two ahead of time to allow the flavors to come together.
 Also, be sure to use a hard, tart apple, not just for the crunch, but also to stand up to the bold flavor of the shiso.
+I like using the first Ginger Golds of the season for this; a Granny Smith will also do the trick.
 The Thai basil is optional, but I recommend just a hint of it, as it does make a difference.
-Enjoy!! ;o) —AntoniaJames
+I sincerely hope you enjoy this. ;o) —AntoniaJames

-- Whisk the mayonnaise into the vinegar and pour over the salad.
+Stir the sugar into the vinegar.
+Then, whisk the mayonnaise into the vinegar; pour over the salad.
 Toss well to combine.
 When you think you'’re done, keep going for another 10 or 12 strokes.
-It may not look like much dressing, but you really don'’t need much.
+It may not look like much dressing, but you really don'’t need a whole lot.